sebastiansulinski/dotenv/README.md

 ### Variable referencing

-If there is a variable that you'd like to inherit the value of you can use its name with the `$` sign at the beginning i.e.
+If there is a variable that you'd like to inherit the value of you can use its name wrapped with the `${..}` sign at the beginning i.e.

 ```
 MAIL_SMTP=true